 Going forward, the Fed has now communicated that it is going to shrink the size of its balance sheet.
 So in effect what that’s actually doing is removing a major source of demand out the market, for not only U.S. Treasuries, but other mortgage-backed securities as well.
 This is a simple supply and demand factor.
 The likelihood of supply and demand to equalize will not be accomplished until rates are much higher.
+Maurice J.:

-Maurice J.: I always find it disingenuous that the U.S. Treasury references the nominal rate of return and omits the real rate of return on Treasuries.
+I always find it disingenuous that the U.S. Treasury references the nominal rate of return and omits the real rate of return on Treasuries.

 Twofold question here for you.
 How will this impact currencies and capital markets?
+Kevin V.:

-Kevin V.: We have witnessed the Fed go through hiking cycles in the past, typically any kind of economic turmoil that led to a flight to safe haven assets increased the demand for Treasuries and the U.S. dollar.
+We have witnessed the Fed go through hiking cycles in the past, typically any kind of economic turmoil that led to a flight to safe haven assets increased the demand for Treasuries and the U.S. dollar.

 I am of the opinion that the Federal Reserve is in a bit of a tricky situation right now.
 And over time, more and more investors are going to actually start picking up on this.
 In a historical context, the level to which they’ve actually raised interest rates is not really that high.
 What is unprecedented is the extended period of time that the Fed has pinned along interest rates to zero.
 The Fed recognizes that it needs to raise rates because it has artificially suppressed interest rates, which were driving the yields on the S&P and of bonds respectively to disproportionate levels.

 Should the market witness again that the Federal Reserve is willing to reverse course, by printing currency (inflation) to buy up a lot of assets and thus further expand its balance sheet again, I believe the market will react violently to the Fed’s attempts.
 I think this time around, the impact could actually be very negative on the U.S. dollar and Western currencies as investors will begin to realize maybe how unsustainable some of the debt trajectories actually are.
+Maurice J.:

-Kevin V.: In this situation, I like to look at what were the major beneficiaries within the broad markets when the Federal Reserve decided to embark down this path of explicit balance sheet expansion.
+In this situation, I like to look at what were the major beneficiaries within the broad markets when the Federal Reserve decided to embark down this path of explicit balance sheet expansion.
 And I guess the answer to that is bonds, equities, and to a large extent, real estate within major urban centers.
 So we’ve seen significant inflation in a lot of these markets.
 They were the major beneficiaries of what I call the risk premium compression that resulted from the Fed artificially lowering interest rates.

 After the crisis everybody thought that commodities and other markets like that were going to go hyperbolic.
 But we actually didn’t see that.
 And, in my opinion, a lot of the reason why we didn’t see that was because the market was front running all these explicit purchases from the central bank.
 Why wouldn’t you buy bonds if you knew that the Federal Reserve was going to be buying, $30, $40 billion of them a month, on an open-ended basis.